n2iw/cat-relay/README.md

 ##  How is works
 Cat-relay reads frequencies and modes from SDR++ and RUMlogNG every 50ms (configurable), and synchronizes them if either of them changes.

+## Mode mapping
+Most common modes are supported in both SDR++ and RUMlogNG therefore should work properly, e.g., CW, USB, LSB, AM and FM.
+Some modes are only supported in one or the other.
+For example, my radio (TS-590SG) reports RTTY mode, which SDR++ doesn't support.
+Following mapping and limitation is implemented.
+It suits my needs.
+I believe it will also be acceptable for other users.

+- RTTY mode (from radio) will be mapped to USB mode
+- WFM mode (from SDR++) will be mapped to FM mode
+- RAW mode (from SDR++) will not be supported
+- DSB mode (from SDR++) will not be supported

 ## Prerequisites
 - CAT control needs to be correctly configured in RUMlogNG
 - "DxLab Suite Commander" needs to be set to "Start" in RUMLogNG